molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 In order to maintain molecular graph consistency, removing an atom automatically triggers the removal of all incident bonds.
-Removal of a bond has no side effect on the atom count:
+Removal of a bond will have no effect on the atom count:

 .. code:: ipython3